planetarium/snack.planetarium.dev/content/posts/2020/02/thai-in-2562/index.eng.md

 <abbr title="initial block download">IBD</abbr> is a stage that occurs when you turn on a game, download blocks from other peers in the network and sync them to the latest state.
 Since we had participants from all over the world, IBD often took a long time or even ended abnormally due to network delays.

 One of our participants reported a very unusual symptom.
-Unlike other problems we had at that time, the participant successfully downloaded the first block but couldn’t download the rest afterwards.
+Unlike other problems we had at that time, the participant successfully downloaded the first block but couldn’t download the rest afterward.

 {{<
 figure